lualton/FakeNews95845/readme.txt

-This repostiroy contains project deliverables for Professor Jeremy Weiss' Applied Analytics Course.
+This repo contains project deliverables for Professor Jeremy Weiss' Applied Analytics Course.

 The FakeNews_FinalReport.pdf contains our paper.